 - 2 cups low sodium chicken broth

 - ½ teaspoon kosher salt

 - kosher salt and freshly ground black pepper

-- 1 cup cherry or grape tomatoes, halved or quartered, if larger
+- 1 cup cherry or grape tomatoes halved or quartered, if larger

-- 1 cup crumbled Feta cheese
+- ½ cup crumbled Feta cheese

 - ¼ cup chopped fresh dill

-- 1 recipe Lemon Dill Dressing
+- Lemon Dill Dressing

-- In a medium size pot, bring chicken broth and 1/2 teaspoon salt to a boil.
+In a medium size pot, bring chicken broth and ½ teaspoon salt to a boil.
 Add the couscous and reduce the heat to medium-low.
 Cover and cook until couscous is just tender, 8-10 minutes.

 While couscous is cooking, prepare salmon.
 Place salmon fillets on prepared pan spaced 1-inch apart.
 Season both sides lightly with kosher salt and freshly ground pepper.
 Drizzle 1 teaspoon of the Lemon Dill Dressing on each fillet.
 Spread with the back of a spoon to coat the top surfaces.

 Flake salmon into large chunks with two forks (see tutorial above).
 Drizzle flaked salmon with 1-2 tablespoons of the Lemon Dill Dressing and toss gently to coat.

 Turn out couscous mixture onto a large serving platter or individual plates.
 Top with flaked salmon, tomatoes and Feta cheese.
-Garnish with fresh dill.
+Drizzle with a bit more dressing and sprinkle genersouly with fresh dill.
 Serve extra dressing at the table.

 Nutritional information below does not include calories for the dressing.
 See the Lemon Dill Dressing post for that information.